Hummingbird Chocolate wins best in the world!

 I first met Erica Gilmour of Hummingbird Chocolate in 2013.
 She’d come to my Ottawa hotel room to bring me chocolate to taste, as at that time, they didn’t have a factory or a storefront location.
 She and husband Drew were making chocolate bars in the basement of their home, and selling them at local farmers’ markets in the Ottawa Valley.
 It was all kind of intriguing!

 What a long way Hummingbird Chocolate has come in that short time, having won three awards from the International Academy of Chocolate in 2014, nine awards in 2015, and six Academy of Chocolate Awards in 2016 in addition to the coveted Golden Bean Award for “Best Bean to Bar in a dark chocolate bar.”
 That’s a total of 19 international awards in just three years!
+Since then, Hummingbird Chocolate has continued to wow the world each year and has won more than 90 international awards to date including six in the 2020 competition.

 What I love about Hummingbird Chocolate in addition to the powerfully pure taste, silky texture, and really cool packaging: